tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/billing/enterprise/billing-enterprise-api-reserved-instance-charges.md

 ---
 # Get Reserved Instance transaction charges for enterprise customers

-> [!Note]
+> [!NOTE]
 > Microsoft is retiring the Azure Enterprise Reporting APIs.
 EA customers - please move to the Cost Management APIs.
-> To learn more, see [Migrate from Azure Enterprise Reporting to Microsoft Cost Management APIs overview - Microsoft Cost Management | Microsoft Docs](/azure/cost-management-billing/automate/migrate-ea-reporting-arm-apis-overview).
+> To learn more, see [Migrate from Azure Enterprise Reporting to Microsoft Cost Management APIs overview](/azure/cost-management-billing/automate/migrate-ea-reporting-arm-apis-overview).

 Reserved Instance charges API shows the billing transactions made on the Enterprise enrollment.
 If the reservation has been moved from the purchasing enrollment to a different enrollment, it will show the purchasing and the current enrollment of the reservation.